luiscetta/search_norris/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# **Search Norris - Chuck Norris Jokes API**

+This application fetches Chuck Norris jokes from an external API.\
+You can search for jokes related to a word or text entered in the search field.

+## **How do I run the project?**

 In the project directory, you can run:

+### `npm install`

+First of all, install the project.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test:coverage`

+This is so that when the test is run, the dev has more detailed coverage of the test performed.
+It shows if the test covered everything he should test.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.